agorla/DistCompPrim/README.md

 # DistCompPrim
 Distributed Computing Primitives
 ================
-This project implements Distributed Computing Primitives on top of zookeper
+This project is created to implement distributed computing primitives on top of zookeper